Quick start

 2a01:ea05::xxxx:xxxx:xxxx:xxxx

-Step 3: Create Network
+Step 3: create network

 Networks are private VPCs (Virtual Private Clouds) where your VMs run.
 Each network has its own IP address range (CIDR).